1975 Astro-Bluebonnet Bowl: Aftermath

-Royal retired the following season.
+Royal retired the following season after posting a 5-5-1 record, but remained as the athletic director until 1980.
 Colorado went to the Orange Bowl that season, but lost.
 They did not win a bowl game until January 1991.
 Texas returned to the Bluebonnet Bowl three times, and Colorado returned once.
+The Longhorns defeated Pitt 32=27 in the last Bluebonnet Bowl in 1987.

+Texas and Colorado became conference rivals with the formation of the Big 12 in 1996.
+They were together in the Big 12 until the Buffaloes departed for the Pac-12 in 2011.